Entropy and set cardinality inequalities for partition-determined functions: Entropy inequalities

 The first (and best studied) special case of interest is when $f$ is the identity mapping, so that $f_{\setS}$ is the projection onto the subset $\setS$ of coordinates.
 In this case, Theorems~\ref{thm:entSM}, \ref{thm:compr} and \ref{thm:entUB} reduce to the following fact.
-For any set $\setS\subset [n]$, let $\Zs$ stands for the random variable $(Z_{i}:i\in \setS)$, with the indices taken in their increasing order.
+For any set $\setS\subset [n]$, let $\Zs$ stand for the random variable $(Z_{i}:i\in \setS)$, with the indices taken in their increasing order.
 If $Z_{1},\dots,Z_{n}$ are independent discrete random variables taking values in the group $\calG$, then \ben H(Z_{1},\ldots, Z_{n}) \leq \sumS \as H\big( \Zs\big) , \een for any fractional covering $\alpha$ using any collection $\collS$ of subsets of $[n]$.
-Of course, this fact is not particularly interesting (although true, and with equality for fractional partitions) in the context of independent random variables.
-For more on its validity in the general dependent case, see \cite{MT08}.
+In the context of independent random variables, however, this fact is not particularly enlightening (although true, and with equality for fractional partitions).
+For more on its validity in the general dependent case, see \cite{MT10}.

-A second special case of interest is when the sets $X_i$ are finite subsets of an ambient abelian group $(\calG,+)$, and $f$ is just the sum function.
+A more interesting second case is when the sets $X_i$ are finite subsets of an ambient abelian group $(\calG,+)$, and $f$ is just the sum function.